Explore stellar startup strategies we use to earn Page One rankings for 85% of keyword-driven content.

 Competitor coverage can be a goldmine when identifying prospects to contact.
 Reach out to startup and industry publications talking about the competition to promote your startup and initiatives.

-3. Set Objectives, Performance Metrics
+3. Set Strategy Objectives and Performance Metrics

-• Generating relevant organic traffic
+- Generating relevant organic traffic

-• Growing your backlink profile
+- Growing your backlink profile

-• Driving visitor conversions
+- Driving visitor conversions

 To measure your success, you’ll also need to identify key performance indicators (KPIs).
 Tracking monthly KPIs allows you to see what strategies work and what you can refine while documenting your growth.

-Depending on your primary objectives, your KPIs may look like:
+These tie directly into your priority goals.
+So, depending on your primary objectives, your KPIs may look like:

-• Improve monthly organic traffic by 15% in six months
+- Improve monthly organic traffic by 15% in six months

-• Generate 15 links per month through manual outreach
+- Generate 15 links per month through manual outreach

-• Publish four SEO posts each month
+- Publish four SEO posts each month

 Remember that content marketing is a long-term strategy, and you may not see complete results for six months or more.
 Your other KPIs and metrics can help indicate positive and negative signals to evaluate your strategy earlier.